-Some applications, such as receiver diversity and beam steering, may require two or more AD9864s operating in parallel while maintaining synchronization.
-Figure 71 shows an example of how multiple AD9864s can be cascaded, with one device serving as the master and the other devices serving as the slaves.
+Some applications, such as receiver diversity and beam steering, may require two or more AD9864 devices operating in parallel while maintaining synchronization.
+Figure 73 shows an example of how multiple AD9864 devices can be cascaded, with one device serving as the master and the other devices serving as the slaves.
 In this example, all of the devices have the same SPI register configuration since they share the same SPI interface to the DSP.
-Since the state of each of the AD9864's internal counters is unknown upon initialization, synchronization of the devices is required via a SYNCB pulse (see Figure 36) to synchronize their digital filters and ensure precise time alignment of the data streams.
+Because the state of each of the internal counters of the AD9864 devices is unknown upon initialization, synchronization of the devices is required via a SYNCB pulse (see Figure 37) to synchronize their digital filters and to ensure precise time alignment of the data streams.

-Although all of the devices' synthesizers are enabled, the LO and CLK signals for the slave(s) are derived from the masters' synthesizers and are referenced to an external crystal oscillator.
-All of the necessary external components(i.e., loop filters, varactor, LC, and VCO) required to ensure proper closed-loop operation of these synthesizers are included.
+Although the synthesizers of all of the device are enabled, the LO and CLK signals for the slave(s) are derived from the synthesizers of the master and are referenced to an external crystal oscillator.
+All of the necessary external components (the loop filters, varactor, LC, and VCO) required to ensure proper closed-loop operation of the master synthesizers are included.
+Note that the FREF input of the slave devices must be tied to ground.

-Note that although the VCO output of the LO synthesizer is ac-coupled to the slave's LO input(s), all of the CLK inputs of the devices must be dc-coupled if the AD9864's CLK oscillators are enabled.
+Note that although the VCO output of the LO synthesizer is accoupled to the LO input(s) of the slave, all of the CLK inputs of the devices must be dc-coupled if the CLK oscillators of the AD9864 are enabled.
 This is because of the dc current required by the CLK oscillators in each device.
 In essence, these negative impedance cores are operating in parallel, increasing the effective Q of the LC resonator circuit.
-R{BIAS} should be sized such that the sum of the oscillators' dc bias currents maintains a common-mode voltage of around 1.6 V.
+R{BIAS} must be sized such that the sum of the dc bias currents of the oscillators maintains a common-mode voltage of approximately 1.6 V.

-Figure 72.
-Example of Synchronizing Multiple AD9864s
+Figure 74.
+Example of Synchronizing Multiple AD9864 Devices